 D. In his rejoinder the complainant maintains that his complaint is receivable.
-The time limits set in Articles 108 and 109 of the Service Regulations are mandatory, and the internal claim has been implicitly rejected.
-He wrote again on 18 September 1981 to make sure that access to the Tribunal was clear.
+His sole purpose in writing again on 28 October 1981 was to make sure that access to the Tribunal was clear.
+He was not seeking an express decision, and the time limits were unaffected.
 As to the merits, he withdraws his claim to repayment but still seeks the quashing of the decision and the payment of interest.
-For want of any more specific rule Article 65(l) ought to have been applied.
+For want of any more specific rule Article 65(1) ought to have been applied.
 It is wrong to withhold payment for each working day not worked since salary is not calculated according to the number of working days.
 Interest is due on the sums repaid - admittedly only from the date of the deductions - because the original salary deductions were unlawful.

-E. In its surrejoinder the EPO points out that the Appeals Committee has not yet given its opinion, and is not bound by any time limit.
-It develops its arguments on the merits In particular it reasserts its right to apply the method of calculation prescribed in the circular so as to offset the consequences of strikes of the particular kind declared by the examiners.
-No interest is payable because there is no duty to repay, and besides, the complainant has not suffered, and does not even allege, any prejudice; nor was the matter raised in the internal claim.
+E. In its surrejoinder the EPO says that the Appeals Committee is to hear the internal appeal in June 1982.
+It develops its arguments on the merits, reasserting its right to apply the method of calculation prescribed in the circular so as to offset the consequences of strikes of the particular kind declared by the examiners.
+No interest is payable because there is no duty to repay, and besides, the complainant has not suffered, and does not even allege, any prejudice.